npmcdn-to-unpkg-bot/tileserver/README.md

-# Generating species distribution map tiles with Mapnik
+# Tileserver with Mapnik and MongoDB